reallusion/iClone/BatchRender/README.md

-# Batch Render
+# Batch Render Folder

 ### Version: 0.8.0 (in progress)

 ### Introduction

-Batch Render is a utility that can render all project files in the selected folder.
+Batch Render Folder is a utility that can render all project files in the selected folder.

 ### Release Notes